ReiNoIkari/Morphological-Image-Processing/morpho.md

 We can observe that closing have the opposite effect of opening : instead of opening the black areas inside our white figures, closing closes them which have for effect to make them disappear.

+As for the erode and dilation operations, the use of an other kernel have an inpact on the output image.

 It is important to note that opening and closing are less destructive of the original boundary shape than erode and dilate.